TED-996/StackLang/README.md

 5. Run the instructions in the block.
 6. Afterwards, the stack looks like (for example) this: `k+4, .`.
 We have to clean it up, so we run `p` twice to clean it, then jump back to the start.

+### Arrays

+* Sometimes you'll want to access a memory area by an index.
+Since all memory references are like `m10`, they cannot be changed while the program is running.
+The solution is to use the `m` instruction.
+The `m` instruction will pop one value off the stack, evaluate it and push a memory reference to that address.

+For example, executing `2 m` will leave the stack like `m2`.
+Executing `<< 20 + m` will read a value and leave on the stack an address to that value, plus 20.
+For example, writing `1` as input will leave the stack `m21`, writing `10` will leave the stack `m20` and writing `0` will leave the stack `m20`.
+That means that we can remember `m20` as being the start of an array, with elements starting from `m(20+0)` to, for example, `m(20+100)` and access those by the index.
+A simpler way to do this may be added in the future.

 ## License:

 This is licensed under the MIT license.